 What stood out in the dream was the humor, affection and obvious sense of ease that people felt.
 The dream was encouraging because I am working to promote housing mixers as a way out of our housing crisis.

-I envision mixers at which people learn about housing alternatives and meet with others who are also considering their options.
+I envision mixers at which people learn about housing alternatives and meet with others doing the same.
 The mixers will take place every month and be supported by social workers or group dynamics professionals who are trained in the new specialty of housing coaching to screen, evaluate, match and coach people to live harmoniously in close proximity to others.

-As people gather month after month, they will find others with whom they feel comfortable and alliances will naturally form.
-As people get to know each other, housing coaches will facilitate the process by spotting potential mismatches and other pitfalls.
-Even compatible households may have misunderstandings and resentments that could benefit from skilled housing coaching.
+As people gather month after month, eventually they will find others that they like, whose children they like and whose children like them too.
+As people get to know each other, New Community Vision, working with social service professionals, will facilitate the process by spotting potential mismatches and other pitfalls from the formation and far beyond.

 Moving in with family members, although it may seem the obvious choice, is often not the best choice.
-Being biologically related does not necessarily indicate compatibility and separating from your family in a healthy way is Intro to Adulthood 101.
+Being biologically related does not necessarily indicate compatibility and healthy separation from your family is Intro to Adulthood 101.

 Home sharing is a growing trend and an opportunity for a happy chapter in your life or one far less than that.
 Choosing wisely is the first important decision.
-Attending housing mixers and consulting a trained housing coach increases the odds in your favor.
+Attending housing mixers and consulting with experts increases the odds in your favor.

 To find out more about mixers, or to get them going in your community, contact Terry Edlin by phone (312.375.1423) or e-mail (firstname.lastname@example.org).